boformer/DoubleCheck/README.md

 	compile 'com.github.boformer:doublecheck:0.2.0-SNAPSHOT'
 }

-// Will include the runtime dependencies in your plugin jar jar {
+// Will include the 'compile' dependencies in your plugin jar jar {
 	dependsOn configurations.runtime
 	from {